mUVe3D/Marlin-mUVe-1-Development/README.md

 Task List:

-1. Interpret GCode lines with an E-code as a line for laser-on, all others laser-off.
+1. Interpret GCode lines with an E-code as a line for laser-on, all others laser-off. *actively developing*
-2. Ignore E axis GCodes. *actively developing*
+2. Ignore E axis GCodes. *done*
 3. Create new MCode for peel move, it will have definable peel speed and size.
-Use Slic3r layer change code to define when to peel. *actively developing*
+Use Slic3r layer change code to define when to peel. *done*
-4. Tie Z axis GCodes into the E axis so we can still have separate addressable Z motors but move the Z axis with standard commands. *actively developing*
+4. Tie Z axis GCodes into the E axis so we can still have separate addressable Z motors but move the Z axis with standard commands. *done*

+New MCodes

+M650 S* - Set your peel move size by replacing the * with any number you choose.
+This can be inserted as starting GCode in Slic3r
+M651 - Initiate the peel move at the layer size chosen.
+This needs to be unput as the layer change GCode in Slic3r.